33-year-old man shot dead in Augusta; suspect arrested

 Traveon Wade, 21, was arrested and charged with murder, possession of a firearm during the commission of a crime and possession of marijuana with intent to distribute, authorities say.

+Wade was booked into the Charles B. Webster Detention Center on Sept.
+16., according to inmate records.

-The Richmond County Sheriff’s Office says the incident report and booking photo are not available; the investigation is ongoing and no further information is available at this time.
+The Richmond County Sheriff’s Office said the incident report was not available on Monday.
+The investigation is ongoing and no further information is available at this time.

 The slaying was the latest in a surge in violent crimes that’s claimed more than 100 lives across the CSRA in a little over a year.
 Communities large and small have been affected on both sides of the Savannah River.